 2. Companies can simply refuse to outsource offshore.

 Refusing to outsource can mean foregoing expansion or worse.
-This is especially true for small to medium-sized business that don't have enough money for adding a new office or renting a bigger one on top of hiring new workers and paying additional overhead costs.
+This is especially true for small-to-medium-sized businesses that don’t have enough money for adding a new office or renting a bigger one on top of hiring new workers and paying additional overhead costs.
 Outsourcing to an offshore service provider takes away the financial burdens of growing a start-up or small business

 3. “You get what you pay for.”